 Our Collective Worship sessions take place every day at 9.10am

-- Tuesday: Whole School Worship with Mr Mordue (Deputy Headteacher) based on our weekly value.
+- Monday: Whole School Worship with Mrs Johnston (Headteacher) or Mr Mordue (Deputy Headteacher) based on our weekly value.

 - Wednesday: Class Worship using iSing Pop.